Panic-Attack Counselling Online Service!

 Generalised anxiety disorder (GAD)

-When you have constant negative thoughts about bad things, but the chances of these things actually happening is very slim, you may have generalised anxiety disorder.
+When you have constant negative thoughts about bad things, but the chances of these things actually happening is very slim, you may have a generalised anxiety disorder.
 If you have this condition, you may also simply feel worried all the time for no reason.
 These anxieties are so overwhelming that they affect your daily life and your ability to relax.

 Social anxiety disorder

 Also called social phobia, social anxiety disorder is characterised by an extreme fear of social situations and making a fool of yourself.
-This condition tends to make people very shy and cause them to steer clear of social interactions.
+This condition tends to make people very shy and causes them to steer clear of social interactions.
 Stage fright is a prime example of a social phobia.

 Post-traumatic stress disorder (PTSD)

 Traumatic events – such as being involved in a car accident or fighting in a war (many soldiers suffer from PSTD) – may cause you to feel sad, frightened and detached from other people.
-The negative effects of PTSD can persist for long periods and may lead an inability to live normally.
+The negative effects of PTSD can persist for long periods and may lead to an inability to live normally.